astrospice/astrospice/docs/guide/metakernels.rst

 Using meta-kernels
 ==================
-Meta-kernels contain a collection of other kenels to either download or load into SPICE. astrospice supports loading meta-kernels and using them to download and load their listed kernels into SPICE.
+Meta-kernels contain a collection of other kernels to either download or load into SPICE. astrospice supports loading meta-kernels and using them to download and load their listed kernels into SPICE.

 First lets manually download a meta-kernel for Solar Oribter::